Phyzch/StochasticTraceEstimator/README.md

 Linear Operator that stores the sparse matrix.

 **Preconditioned Davidson Algorithm**

-The Preconditioner is given by DavidsonPreconditioner() class. davodson algorithm is implemented with preconditioner.
+The Preconditioner is given by DavidsonPreconditioner() class.

+Davidson algorithm is implemented with preconditioner.
 Adapted from https://joshuagoings.com/2013/08/23/davidsons-method/.
 Acknowledge to Joshua Goings.